ethouris/git-tools/README.md

 * d: deleted files
 * o, u: other/untracked files

+Optional `s` or `v` limit the selection to files that have given status in the _stage_ or _view_ respectively.
+Without this option it shows from both.

 Files displayed with -o option have no header and no extra information, this option is predicted to be used with additional pipe processing.